 The Dana McLean Greeley Sermon Competition

 Established by the Unitarian Universalist United Nations Office, this competition is inspired by Rev. Dana McLean Greeley.
-As the first president of the UUA, Rev. Dana McLean Greeley continues to inspire us with his dedication to peace and justice, expressed in his ministry until his death in 1986.
-One of the principal founders of the World Conference on Religion and Peace, he believed that strengthening the United Nations is part of our commitment to world community with peace, liberty and justice.
+As the first president of the UUA, Rev. Dana McLean Greeley continued to inspire us with his dedication to peace and justice, expressed in his ministry until his death in 1986.
+One of the principal founders of the World Conference on Religion and Peace, he believed that strengthening the United Nations is part of our commitment to world community with peace, liberty, and justice for all.

 All Unitarian Universalists are invited to submit a sermon (or address) to the UU-UNO.
 The purpose of this annual award program is to encourage and to recognize Unitarian Universalists’ principles, thought and action on a wide range of global issues as well as the role of the United Nations and our own Unitarian Universalist United Nations Office.
 Each year, the Dana Greeley Sermon Competition theme pertains to the theme of that year's UU-UNO Intergenerational Spring Seminar.
 While all submissions will be considered, those highlighting the work of the United Nations and the UU-UNO will be given priority consideration.

-The Unitarian Universalist United Nations Office is now inviting submissions for the 2017/18 Dana Greeley Award!
-Please see submission guidelines above—the deadline for submission is Thursday, February 1, 2018.
-The winner will be recognized at the next CUC National Conference or UUA General Assembly and a video of the sermon will be published on our webpage.
+The Unitarian Universalist United Nations Office is now inviting submissions for the 2019/20 Dana Greeley Award!
+Please see submission guidelines below—the deadline for submission is February 1, 2020.
+The winner will receive a $500 honorarium and be recognized at the next CUC National Conference or UUA General Assembly.
+Additionally, a video of the sermon will be published on our webpage.

 - Sermons must be the original work of the individual submitting and must not have been published previously.
 Though copyright of the sermon will remain the property of the preparer, the UU-UNO will have initial rights to publish and print the sermon and any further use of the sermon in print will acknowledge the UU-UNO’s Rev. Dana McLean Greeley Sermon Competition as the source of inspiration.